ChanduPriyaari/Comment-identifier-medias/README.md

-# Comment-identifier-medias
+# list_planner
-The project is about the comments that are getting in the social media ,it gives  message based on the response
+The project is about the adding the list of works and gives a motivation quote